joetjo/jopLauncher/README.md

 - select all and start mapping --> CLASH GUI !
 - active platform not anymore updated on refresh ( from too mmuch to never )
 - lien WWW actif quand page définie ( wrond check )

-# Known bugs

 - when game use a crash handler or any other stuff that is detected before, game process is not detected once name ha been excluded ( it has to be removed from internal monitored process of processMgr )
   |--> sometime playing game is not detected -> on refresh make sur to "reset" monitoredid of removed process

+# Known bugs

-- GUI frozen when using the usual window cross.
+- GUI frozen when using the usual window cross. --> frozen 50s max ?

 # Known limitations